Siddhu +2

-Siddhu +2 is a 2010 Indian Tamil-language romance film written and directed by K. Bhagyaraj, starring his son Shanthnoo Bhagyaraj and newcomer Chandini Tamilarasan in lead roles.
+Siddhu +2 is a 2010 Indian Tamil-language romantic action comedy film written and directed by K. Bhagyaraj, starring his son Shanthanu and newcomer Chandini Tamilarasan in lead roles.
 The film released on 10 December 2010 and performed averagely at the box office.

 Plot

 Siddharth, the son of a school principal, runs away from his home due to failing in his higher secondary exams.
 He meets Pavithra, who has likewise failed, and the two travel to Chennai, with Siddu planning to commit suicide.
 They eventually fall in love and decide to start a new life.
 After a host of misadventures, including one where Siddu crosses paths with a brutal policeman, they discover that Pavithra has passed her exams.
 When she realizes that Siddu had initially tried to hide this fact from her, she runs back to her house and joins a medical course.
 Siddu attempts to get her back, staying in a barbershop owned by a local.
 There, he has to contend with Pavithra's murderous father, her eccentric uncle who is determined to marry her and a Gujarati woman who falls in love with him.
 These elements, along with the policeman attempting to kill him in an encounter, come together in the final act to threaten Siddu and his love life.
 How Siddu triumphs forms the rest of story.